Personal Information, Privacy, & Security

-To determine if any website page is really secure, look for an “s” following “http” on the page’s URL in the address bar of your browser.
-Sometimes, a small green lock icon will be displayed in the address bar or a little yellow lock icon will appear at the bottom of the browser window to indicate that a page is secure.
-The lock does not always appear, but secure pages always have "https" in the address bar rather than "http."
-If the URL in the address bar of your browser does not have “https” at the beginning rather than the common "http,” or you do not see the little lock icon, then you are probably not on a secure page.
-All pages on this site are protected.
+Even though our products are not physical objects sent through the U.S. Postal Service, for legal, service, and communication reasons we do require you to provide your name, physical address, postal code, e-mail address, and telephone number when you order.
+These items are requested on a secure page at “checkout.”
+To determine if any website page used to capture information is really secure, look for an “s” following “http” on the page’s URL in the address bar of your browser.
+Another sign of a secure page is green padlock in the address bar or a little yellow lock icon at the bottom of the browser window.
+The padlocks may or may not appear, but all pages that are secure have a URL that begins with “https” rather than “httrp.”
+Never provide personal information unless you are on a high-security page.
+If the URL in the address bar of your browser does not have “https” at the beginning rather than the normal “http,” or you do not see the mentioned lock icon, then you are probably not on a secure page.
+That should never happen on our site.

 The “share” buttons used on most sites place code on a visitor’s computer that records places visited.
 This information is then collected by the creators of those “share” buttons (AddThis, ShareThis, Facebook, and others) to create a profile of the individual’s interests and then sell the information to advertisers and others.
 The typical owner of a website has no interest in tracking you from site to site or in profiling you and your interests.
 Generally, he also does not have access to the information that is collected in that way.
 However, when he installs the share buttons created by others (it’s convenient to do so, and it can increase visitor count), he is also aiding and abetting this information gathering process.